 Following these extraordinary experiences, I visited laboratories at the University of Oxford, the French Research Institute for Exploitation of the Sea (Ifremer) and the German Research Center for Geosciences (GFZ-Potsdam) to explore how vital effects on stable-isotope composition of organic molecules could be exploited in novel ways to track important marine biogeochemical processes.

 In general, I am fascinated by the interactions and feedbacks between the biosphere, including humankind (including immense aspects of plastic & fossil fuel pollution), and the geosphere at different spatial and temporal scales in marine and terrestrial environments.
 The development of new tools such as those involving stable isotope measurements to investigate biogeochemical processes is fundamental to my research.
-As such, I am also collaborating on projects at (A) the German Research Center for Geosciences (GFZ-Potsdam) investigating the changes in aridity and precipitation patterns at the end of the last ice age (15.000 – 10.000 years ago) across the European continent using a novel dual biomarker approach involving hydrogen isotopes and (B) the International Marine Litter Research Unit at University of Plymouth investigating the real risks of plastic pollution and emerging contaminants.
+As such, I am also collaborating on projects at (A) the German Research Center for Geosciences (GFZ-Potsdam) investigating the changes in aridity and precipitation patterns at the end of the last ice age (15.000 – 10.000 years ago) across the European continent using a novel dual biomarker approach involving hydrogen isotopes and (B) the University of Surrey investigating the real risks of plastic pollution and emerging contaminants.

 View Selected Publications

 Al-Sid-Cheikh, M., Pedrot, M., Dia, A., Davranche, M., Jeanneau, L., Petitjean, P., Bouhnik-Le-Coz, M., Cormier, M-A., and Grasset, F. Trace element and organic matter mobility impacted by Fe3O4-nanoparticles surface coating within wetland soil (2019).
 Environmental Science: Nano. https://doi.org/10.1039/C9EN00565J